ECCC-ASTD-MRD/MIDAS-src/README.md

 ## Interactive debugging

-You can debug interactively the program by launching a job and login into it.
+You can debug interactively a MIDAS program by launching a job and login into it.
 For that, you can set
 ```bash
 UnitTest_stop_for_interactive_work=yes
 ```